brangerbriz/machine-learning-docs/markdown/twitterbot-part-3-model-inference-and-deployment.md

 ## Deploying in a Browser Environment

 We'll be using [Electron](https://electronjs.org/) as our browser environment.
 At the time of this writing, there appears to be [a bug in tfjs' WebGL backend](https://github.com/tensorflow/tfjs/issues/664) that prevents the efficient use of a stateful RNN in a traditional web browser.
-Electron provides a WebKit browser environment that can load and run Node.js code.
+Electron provides a WebKit browser environment that can load and run Node.js code, which will help us sidestep this bug using `tfjs-node`.
 Well create a `package.json` file which will help us download and manage our dependencies.

 <pre class="code">
     <code class="json" data-wrap="false">